Saturday, June 10, 2023

 Meanwhile, Sony said on Monday it will acquire Bungie Inc, the original creator of the ‘Halo' videogame and developer of ‘Destiny', in a deal valued at $3.6 billion, the latest in a wave of consolidations sweeping the gaming sector.

-Microsoft has so far avoided the type of scrutiny faced by Alphabet Inc and Meta Platforms Inc, but this deal, which would make it the world's third-largest gaming company, will put the Xbox maker on lawmakers' radars, said Andre Barlow of the firm Doyle, Barlow & Mazard LLC after the deal was announced.
+Microsoft has so far avoided the type of scrutiny faced by Alphabet Inc and Meta Platforms Inc, but this deal, which would make it the world's third-largest gaming company, will put the Xbox maker on lawmakers' radars, said Andre Barlow of the law firm Doyle, Barlow & Mazard LLC after the deal was announced.

 As per earlier reports, Microsoft would pay a $3 billion break-fee if the deal falls through, according to a source familiar with the matter, suggesting the company was confident of winning antitrust approval.
 Microsoft and Activision gave themselves until June 2023 to complete the transaction.

-Subscribe to receive the day's headlines from Tech Observer straight in your inbox
+Get the day's headlines from Tech Observer straight in your inbox

 - Advertisement -